Self-compassion is the missing ingredient that stops the negative thinking habit.

 What’s the big deal about self-compassion?

-The goal of the rest of this article is not to teach you how to be compassionate towards yourself when you are suffering, but rather to provide you with the knowledge that will help you understand how self-compassion can help you overcome negative thinking and achieve your goals faster.
+The goal of the rest of this article is not to teach you how to be compassionate towards yourself when you are suffering but rather to provide you with the knowledge that will help you understand how self-compassion can help you overcome negative thinking and achieve your goals faster.
 Hopefully, the result is less suffering in your life.

 Negative Thinking

 Now imagine how you would feel if this happened to you.
 Would you feel content, happy and satisfied?
 Or perhaps sad, downcast and disappointed?
-More than likely it would be the latter.
+More than likely, it would be the latter.
 This is because we often judge ourselves very harshly on our own mistakes.
-When you can practice self-compassion, it helps to be more accepting yourself.
+When you can practice self-compassion, it helps to be more accepting of yourself.

 Self-esteem